6 Festive Fall Activities for Seniors

 If you’re planning to hand out treats to children in the family or neighborhood kids, your older adult might enjoy helping with the preparations.

-For a safer, no-contact Halloween, prepare individual treat bags in advance and place them on the porch so trick-or-treaters can help themselves.
+For a low-contact Halloween, prepare individual treat bags in advance and place them on the porch so trick-or-treaters can help themselves.

 Some ideas: